-Had I mentioned to anyone I was headed to the most overly priced city in the country with a mere twenty-two dollars [after paying my first month's rent], a dream/vision yearning within that wouldn't take no for an answer and no real solid plan, I probably would've really second guessed my decision to go.
+Had I mentioned to anyone I was headed to the most overpriced city in the country with a mere twenty-two dollars [after paying my first month's rent], a dream/vision yearning within that wouldn't take no for an answer and no real solid plan, I probably would've really second guessed my decision to go.
 As unconventional, free-spirited and free-thinking as I am, I had an actual moment of fear when I wondered if I was doing the 'right' thing.
 Of course, it was just a moment.
 A very fleeting one.

 Stay the course.
+Take a detour.
 Enjoy the climb.